Habblet/rs-capture/README.md

-# rs-book-capture
+# rs-capture

-Command-line tool for transcribing RuneScape 3 books in wikitext format by capturing network packets.
+Command-line tool for RuneScape 3 which captures network packets and processes them into a readable format.

 1. [Requirements](#requirements)
 1. [Before starting](#before-starting)